AspicTechnologies/cinematic-vr-doc/PannerPresentation.md

 ### OSC

+* OSC in port: CinematicVR Panner **will try to** listen for head-tracking on this port
-* OSC in port: CinematicVR Panner listens for head-tracking on this port
+* Used in port: CinematicVR Panner listens for head-tracking on this port (if OSC in port is already used by another app, Used in port is the first available port found on the computer)
 * OSC out address: IP address of CinematicVR Monitor, in most case, use 127.0.0.1 for localhost
 * OSC out port: ignore it

+### Licensing

+Path to license file.
+Set by Aspic Technologies Launcher app.

 ### Environment

-* vrplayer_path: Path to CinematicVR Monitor executable, usually found in C:/Program Files/Aspic Technologies/CinematicVR/
-* license_file: Path to your license file (.aslc)
-* ignore other fields
+Paths to Monitor and Encoder.
+Set by CinematicVR installer.

 # 8. Others

-* {% icon fa-exclamation-triangle  %} There is currently NO auto-save, please save your work frequently! {% icon fa-exclamation-triangle  %}
-* Animation timeline widget is under heavy work, and not very usefull in its acutal form.
+* Animation timeline widget is under heavy work, and not very usefull in its ccurrent form.
 You may ignore/hide it.